flaviotordini/markdown-it-yaml/README.md

 ## Syntax

-I chose the standard code block marker <code>```yaml</code> as the default marker in order to get a nice editor preview for authors and not introduce a new Markdown syntax.
+I chose the standard code block marker <code>```yaml</code> as the default marker in order to get nice editing and preview for authors and not introduce a new Markdown syntax.
 It can be changed in the options.

 By appending some other word after <code>```yaml</code> you can disable this plugin for a specific YAML code block: